FACE, HEAD SWEATING

 An antiperspirant like Drysol doesn't do anything for a severe

-case of palmar hyperhydrosis and Botox injections are very imprecise,
+case of palmar hyperhydrosis and Botulinum Toxin injections are very imprecise,

 unreliable, costly, time consuming, and impermanent.
 My social